How to Replace a Damaged Fly Screen Without Buying a New Frame

 • Charcoal-coloured polyester or aluminium mesh — NOT fibreglass for anywhere that gets afternoon sun

-• Stanley utility knife with fresh blade (worn blades tear mesh and leave fluff)
+• Stanley utility knife with fresh blade (worn blades tear mesh)

 • Flat-head screwdriver for prying out the old spline